Parliamentary immunity: Italy

 Parliamentary immunity in Italy was re-instated in 1948 by the Constituent Assembly, to prevent cases such as "Francesco Saverio Nitti, whose house was searched and ransacked by the fascist police in the fall of 1923; Giacomo Matteotti, murdered by fascists June 10, 1924 for his work as a deputy of opposition; Giovanni Amendola, beaten in Montecatini in 1925 and died in Cannes in April 1926; Antonio Gramsci, whose parliamentary mandate was revoked on Nov.
 9, 1926 and who was tried in 1928 by a special court for his activities as a Member of Parliament and as a political opponent.
 The same court had him imprisoned and his correspondence was seized".

 Immunity was limited in 1993, but abuse continues by means of denying authorizations to certain judiciary acts, like wiretapping; therefore, in the final judgment, the Constitutional Court often overturns the decisions of Parliament to protect its members, authorising the activities of the judiciary.

+Portugal

+Parliamentary immunity in Portugal is provided for in the Constitution of the Portuguese Republic and aims to protect MPs in the exercise of their duties, guaranteeing them independence and autonomy from possible pressure or reprisals, through a two-tiered immunity: